14 Cool Facts About The Olympics That You Might Not Know

 4. The First Paralympics

 The first Paralympic Games took place in Rome in 1960, designed to allow war veterans a chance to compete and rehabilitate.
-Prior to that, there were instances where physically diabled athletes competed in the Olympics themselves.
+Before that, there were instances where physically disabled athletes competed in the Olympics themselves.
 Olympic gymnast George Eyser famously won six medals with a wooden leg in the 1904 Games.

 3. A Marathon Without Shoes

 From one man showing immense mental resilience, determination and drive, to another.
-Abebe Bikala won the Olympic marathon at the Rome Olympic Games in 1960.
+Abebe Bikila won the Olympic marathon at the Rome Olympic Games in 1960.
 Amazingly he did it without the benefit of footwear.
-Running barefoot for the painstaking 26 mile run, Bikila became the first African in history to win a gold medal.
+Running barefoot for the painstaking 26-mile run, Bikila became the first African in history to win a gold medal.

 2. London 2012 was a Historical Moment for Equality